 (d) Shall extend up higher than an infant standing in a crib can reach up and shall not impede child care staff members' ability to hear the child.

-(ii) Children thirty-five inches tall and over shall be assigned to use a cot unless written authorization is obtained from a physician and updated every six months for the child to remain in the crib.
+(4) Children thirty-five inches tall and over shall be assigned to use a cot unless written authorization for the child to remain in the crib is obtained from a physician and updated every six months.

-(6) At all times, except when the caregiver is in the process of placing, removing or soothing the infant, cribs and porta cribs shall be used with the mattress supports in their lowest positions and the crib sides in their highest positions.
+(5) At all times, except when the caregiver is in the process of placing, removing or soothing the infant, cribs shall be used with the mattress supports in their lowest positions and the crib sides in their highest positions.

-(7) An infant sixteen months or older may be assigned to a cot with written parental permission.
-The crib assigned to the sixteen month old infant may be placed in storage onsite once the child is no longer using it, however, the crib shall not be assigned to another infant until the original child is eighteen months of age or no longer attending the center.
+(6) An infant sixteen months or older may be assigned to a cot with written parental permission.
+The crib assigned to the infant may be placed in storage onsite once the child is no longer using it, however, the crib shall not be assigned to another infant until the original child is eighteen months of age or no longer attending the center.

 (B) Each crib shall be of sturdy construction, with closely spaced bars and with corner posts that do not exceed one sixteenth of an inch above the top of the end panel.